Cue My Ride is an innovative way to use movement disorder data to help individuals with Parkinson’s stay active.

 - Cue My Ride calculates unique RPM & Watt thresholds (frequency & force) for each participant and each ride so every workout can have maximum effect.

 - Riders are guided by instructional emojis called CoachMojis which provide simple up/down guidance for gear and cadence to produce a maximal dopamine response with minimal risk of injury or unproductive speed.
-If RPM goes beyond the useful threshold, a cursing emoji is displayed and the rider’s score gets a deduction.
+If RPM goes beyond the useful threshold, the info square feeds away to alert the rider to slow down.

 - As the ride progresses, three types of points are accumulated.
 Yellow points are similar to a traditional calorie count.
 Orange points indicate expected Endorphin response and Red points indicate expected Dopamine response.
 Comparing these performance points to the before/after tremor and dyskinesia data allows a rider to be specific in choosing a ride profile that is best to reduce their symptoms.